The 115 Year History of Zahner’s

 (photo shows historic downtown Rockville)

-From its humble beginning, Zahner’s has always adapted to a changing marketplace.
-In 1958 a boys and Boy Scout department was added.
-As the business grew, the floor space tripled in the 1960’s when the former space of Arthur Drug became available.
-Another 1,000 square feet were added as the expansion of the suit and sports coat area found a new home in the former Bud’s music store.
-Shoes were added in the 1960’s, and a third brother Walt began his career in Zahner’s Shoe Shop.
-As the family participation grew, Ed’s son Craig and I, Scott, became the second generation of Zahner’s.
-In 1977, a major move to the WT Grant building (now Vernon Continuing Education) took place.
+After purchasing the store in 1951, the Zahner family began growing the footprint of the establishment.
+In 1958 a boys and Boy Scout department was added. and as more space was needed, the Arthur Drug space was added when it became available.
+Additional space was added in 1961 in the former Bud’s music store and shoes were added in the 1960’s, when a third brother Walt began his career in Zahner’s Shoe Shop.
+As the family participation grew, Ed and Manny's sons Curt, Scott and Craig along with their families became the second generation of Zahner’s.
+In 1977, a major move to the WT Grant building on the corner took place.
 This allowed for a better flow of merchandising and the addition of a Ladies Department.

 As with so many Victorian downtowns, the City of Rockville was suffering a major struggle to compete with other areas of Vernon and Manchester.
 As Zahner’s management became aware of the planned Buckland Hills Mall in Manchester, new challenges had to be met.
 The mall in Manchester would further complicate the difficult business environment in Rockville.
 In 1987 it was determined that a move to the Route 30 Vernon Commons would help the store to face this challenge.
 The move was a major one but it was accomplished just in time to meet the early 1990’s recession head-on.
 After a few bumps and struggles, the store was downsized in response to the new realities of the marketplace.
 Having exhausted its fifteen-year lease at the Vernon Commons a search for available space landed us a spot in the Shops at 30 across from the well-known Rein’s Deli.
 Our current location was completed and we moved on June 30, 2011.